 About the Symposium

-The Greater Huntsville Section of the American Institute of Aeronautics and Astronautics (AIAA) will hold its first ever Young Professionals Symposium on October 20-21, 2016 at Dynetics in Huntsville, Alabama (www.aiaayps-hsv.com).
-The purpose of this meeting is to provide an opportunity for young professionals to give a technical presentation to a group of peers and promote opportunities for interaction (technical and non-technical) with senior professionals in attendance.
+The Greater Huntsville Section of the American Institute of Aeronautics and Astronautics (AIAA) will hold its first ever Young Professionals Symposium on October 20-21, 2016, at Dynetics in Huntsville, Alabama (www.aiaayps-hsv.com).
+The purpose of this meeting is to provide an opportunity for young professionals to give a technical presentation to a group of peers and to promote opportunities for interaction (technical and non-technical) with senior professionals in attendance.

 The seven planned technical sessions include: space exploration and environments; guidance, navigation, and control and communications; materials, structures, and dynamics; propulsion systems and transportation architectures; modeling and simulation; aerodynamics and aeroacoustics; special topics.
 In addition to technical presentations, the symposium will also include panel discussions alongside professional development and networking opportunities.

 About AIAA